 Dr. Wise received her Doctorate of Education in Education Leadership from George Washington University.
 She also holds a Masters Degree in Early Childhood Education from Trinity College.
 She has served as the Head of School at the National Child Research Center in Washington DC, The Harbor School in Bethesda, MD, and Henson Valley Montessori School in Prince Georges County MD.
 She is currently on the faculty at John Hopkins University, Baltimore in the School of Education.
 She is the Chair of the Board of Trustees at Creative Minds International Public Charter School in Washington DC, and sits on the board of other schools and institutions in Maryland.
 You can find out more about Dr. Wise through her website.

-On December 14, 2021, the Parents’ Association Equity and Inclusion Committee welcomed Dr. Frank Worrell for an evening presentation and discussion with parents.
+The Parents’ Association Equity and Belonging Committee welcomed Dr. Frank Worrell for an evening presentation and discussion with parents.
 We were honored to host Dr. Worrell, whose work is internationally recognized.
 Currently, he is a Professor in the Graduate School of Education at UC Berkeley, where he serves as Faculty Director of the School Psychology program, the Academic Talent Development Program, and the California College Preparatory Academy.
 He also holds an affiliate appointment in the Social and Personality Area in the Department of Psychology and is the President-Elect of the American Psychological Association.

 Dr. Worrell shared some of his research, focusing on topics of particular interest to the College Prep community: the psychology of high performance, the role of cultural identity in educational outcomes, and talent development as a framework for gifted education.
 In a wide-ranging presentation, Dr. Worrell addressed both general issues and some of the special burdens minorities face in predominantly white school settings.
 Dr. Worrell’s findings offered insight into the protective factors that cultivates resilience in the face of stereotype threat and other impediments.
 To learn more about Dr. Worrell and his work, please click here.

-Thanks to the PAEIC for continuing to support important conversations with our parent/guardian community.
+Thanks to the PAEBC for continuing to support important conversations with our parent/guardian community.

 Sarah joined College Prep this summer.
 We sat down with her to talk about her approach to librarianship as well as the barriers to academic publishing for BIPOC authors and how she’s working to dismantle those barriers through the curation of the Library’s collection of books and her newly launched Library Site.